mohitKULeuven/pthg21/README.md

 We also use the SymPy library for symbolic expressions.

+So, requirements: Python3, CPMpy, SymPy
+With those, you should be able to run e.g. `python3 cp2022_experiments.py -exp queens`

 ## Repo structure

 * `instances/`  contains the 17 original instances from the PTHG21 challenge including our post-hoc interpretation of the ground truth model expressed in CPMpy (based on the names of the problems shown in the PTHG21 slides, copied into instances/problems.txt.
 We do not know the real ground-truth models), plus our own simple nurse rostering instance generator that outputs PTHG21 formatted data.